TarcanGul/tarcangul.github.io/src/pages/blogs/first-blog.md

 If I wanted to pick up this project again, I would implement these things:

 - Implement HTTPS
-- Code Signing for the desktop app so the Mac users don't have to the `xattr` command
+- Code Signing for the desktop app so the Mac users don't have to do the `xattr` command
 - Adding 'recovery' aka if a player accidentally disconnects the game without closing the browser they should be able to reconnect to the game in the current state.
 - Implement more games!